 Tuesday April 1

-- David Baulcombe (University of Cambridge, UK) – Title to come
+- David Baulcombe (University of Cambridge, UK) – "Durable Disease Resistance in Crops"

 - Olivier Hamant (INRAE and ENS Lyon, France) – “Sustainability: Robustness before efficiency”